viewi/viewi/doc/PageEngine.md

 ## Dynamic components

-You can use a component defined in variable, just make sure it exists.
+You can use a component defined in variable, just make sure that it exists.

 ```php
 //...